 My thanks to Bill Watson for providing much of the information on this page and for the pictures of his team raising one of the engines.

-This page is dedicated to the memory of Harry Bailey, Duncan Roberts and Sam McMillan.
+This page is dedicated to the memory of Flt Lt Henry "Harry" Bailey, Duncan Robertson, and Sam McMillan.

 The Blackburn B20.
-It is likely that this is a composite image, airbrushed to show the B20 as it would have appeared in flight.
+It is likely to be a composite image, airbrushed to show the B20 as it would have appeared in flight.

 The Blackburn B20 is one of the least known British aircraft designs of the Second World War.
 Although the project was abandoned in 1940 its existence was kept hidden until June 1945.
 What was so special about this aeroplane to warrant this level of secrecy?

-Between the World Wars, the design of flying boats had proceeded at a fantastic pace.
+Between the World Wars, the design of flying boats proceeded at a fantastic pace.
 By the mid-1930s giant four-engined flying boats such as the Shorts "C" class and the Boeing Clipper were on the drawing board.
 The need to keep the propellers clear of the water meant that such designs had deep fuselages, far from streamlined.
 One way around this problem was to mount the wings and engines high above the fuselage on a pylon or struts, such as in the Consolidated Catalina and Dornier Wal designs, but such installations still produced drag.
 In 1936 Major J.D.
 Rennie, chief seaplane designer for the Blackburn Aircraft Company put forward a revolutionary design to meet Air Ministry Specification R1/36.
-His radical idea was to have the entire bottom of the flying boat hull able to be extended downwards for landing and be retracted for flight, giving a slim streamlined fuselage and the promise of unprecedented speed for a flying boat.
+His radical idea (UK patent number 433925) was to have the entire bottom of the flying boat hull able to be extended downwards for landing and be retracted for flight, giving a slim streamlined fuselage and the promise of unprecedented speed for a flying boat.
+It should be noted that a similar concept had been used in the experimental Ursinus floatplane of 1916, built by Oskar Ursinus.
+Before designing the retracting-bottom flying boat Blackburn had built and flown the Sydney flying boat, with a pylon and strutted parasol wing that was very close in configuration to the later Consolidated Catalina.
+But being some five years earlier, the Sydney did not benefit from the development of more efficient Alclad construction and the more powerful engines available to the Catalina.

 On the water, B20 prototype V8914 showing retracting wingtip floats.
 Mooring could be done from the deck of the retractable pontoon.

 If the Blackburn B20 had been chosen instead of the Saro Lerwick it is likely there would have been tremendous pressure to use the Hercules engines as originally planned.
 In this case, J.D.
 Rennie would either have had to resist the growth in the weight of the B20 during its development or accepted a reduced performance in either speed or range.
 However, the Hercules engine was developed extensively both before, during and after the war and its power was increased from 1,150 horsepower of the MkI in 1936 through the 1,615 horsepower Mk VI of 1941 to the 2,080 horsepower Mk 762 of post-war years.
-So mid to late war versions of a B20 powered by Hercules engines could well have come close to realising the full speed potential of the airframe.
-If the B20 had been chosen to meet R1/36 it would have had an armament of 8 machine guns (2 in a nose turret, 2 in a dorsal turret and 4 in the tail turret) and carried a bomb load of 2,000 lb (the B20 was apparently designed with 4 bomb-cells in the inner wings, each capable of accomodating a 500 lb bomb).
+So mid to late-war versions of a B20 powered by Hercules engines could well have come close to realising the full speed potential of the airframe (assuming the propeller issues outlined above had been solved).
+If the B20 had been chosen to meet R1/36 it would have had an armament of 8 machine guns (2 in the nose, 2 in a dorsal turret and 4 in the tail turret) and carried a bomb load of 2,000 lb (the B20 was designed with 4 bomb-cells in the inner wings, each capable of accommodating a 500 lb bomb).
 The range called for in R1/36 was only 1,500 miles (The Sunderland and Catalina flying boats both had a range of more than 2,500 miles).

-If, on the other hand, the B20 had been ordered into production later, after the switch to Rolls-Royce Vulture engines as the powerplants, an alternative engine would have been needed when production of the Vulture was stopped to allow Rolls Royce to concentrate on the Merlin.
-One way forward would have been to emulate the process which transformed the lacklustre Avro Manchester into the Lancaster and replace the two Vultures with four Merlins.
+If, on the other hand, the B20 had been ordered into production later, after the switch to Rolls-Royce Vulture engines as the powerplants, an alternative engine would have been needed when production of the Vulture was stopped.
+One way forward would have been to emulate the process which transformed the Avro Manchester into the Lancaster and replace the two Vultures with four Merlins.
 Another solution, as adopted for the Vickers Warwick bomber, was to wait for the availability of the 2,300 horsepower Bristol Centaurus late in the war.
 Taking a real broad overview perhaps the best engines for the B20 would have been the Fairey P-24 "Monarch" engine of 2,240 horsepower (hoped to be developed to 3,000 hp) which was flying in prototype form in 1939 but was cancelled by an Air Ministry that thought Britain had too many aero-engine companies.
-Each Monarch engine consisted of two12 cylinder units, each of which drove its own contra-rotating propeller, a mechanically simple arrangement which avoided the many problems which plagued the outwardly similar German Daimler-Benz DB606.
+Each Monarch engine consisted of two12-cylinder units, each of which drove its own contra-rotating propeller, a mechanically simple arrangement which avoided the many problems which plagued the outwardly similar German Daimler-Benz DB606.

 How the B20 might have looked in the air-sea rescue role.
 Its speed would have made its chance of survival in this task over the North Sea much greater than the types which actually carried it out.
 The pontoon float would have greatly simplified the task of picking up survivors.

 Joe McGrath informed me the engine was displayed for a time at the Rolls Royce Museum at Hillington in Glasgow until the museum closed.
-In Sept 2007 I received an email from Jim Richardson to say that the engine is now on display at the Dumfries and Galloway Aviation Museum near Dumfries.
-I visited it myself in 2012, Only part of one crankshaft with a few pistons attached are present, liberally painted in black and silver.
+In Sept 2007 I received an email from Jim Richardson to saying that the engine is now on display at the Dumfries and Galloway Aviation Museum near Dumfries.
+I visited it myself in 2012, All the aluminium parts have disintegrated leaving only part of the steel crankshaft with a few steel piston liners attached.
+They are liberally painted in black and silver to prevent further corrosion.
 The item is displayed in a lean-to on one side of the site.

 ³ Quoted from "Wilfred Freeman - The Genius behind Allied Survival and Air Supremacy 1939 To 1940" By Anthony Furse.
 ISBN 1-86227-079 - 1